OWASP/rbac/README.md

 * To meet modern PHP OOP "Best Practices"
 * To meet PHP-FIG PSR compliance: http://www.php-fig.org/

 With a PSR compliant Public API already in place we can continue to work towards our goals one piece at a time without altering the Public API that developers are working with and rely on, making the transition as seamless and invisible as possible.

 ##Contributing##

 We welcome all contributions that will help make PHP-RBAC even better tomorrow than it is today!

+Please visit the [PHP-RBAC Wiki](https://github.com/OWASP/rbac/wiki) to learn about our development process and workflow.

-**How You Can Help:**
+###How You Can Help

 * Report Bugs, Enhancement Requests or Documentation errors using our [Issue Tracker](https://github.com/OWASP/rbac/issues?state=open)
 * [Choose a Bug](https://github.com/OWASP/rbac/issues?state=open) to work on and submit a Pull Request